From Persistence to Resilience: New Betti Numbers for Analyzing Robustness in Simplicial Complex Networks: How cohesive is a thick hole?

 Our goal is to analyze the topological impact of removing simplices of fixed dimensions from a simplicial complex.
-However, the resulting structure is not necessarily a simplicial complex.
-Imagine a $2$-simplex with its interior removed.
-The result is a triangle, which can be seen as a graph and thus a 1-dimensional simplicial complex.
-If, instead, we remove from the $2$-simplex one of its edges, we obtain a hypergraph.
-However, if we remove its vertices, the resulting structure is neither a simplicial complex nor a hypergraph, but rather a finite space (Section~\ref{Subsec:FiniteSpaces}).
-Finite spaces thus provide a suitable general framework for analyzing such cases.
+Notice that the resulting structure is not necessarily a simplicial complex but rather a finite poset.
+Finite posets thus provide a suitable general framework for analyzing such cases.

-In this section, we use sheaf cohomology over finite spaces to introduce a new set of invariants that give us information about the cohesion of cohomological cycles in a simplicial complex.
-This phenomenon is illustrated in Figure~\ref{Fig:EliminacionVertices}, eliminating the vertices separates the triangles on the left while leaving the ones on the right still connected.
+In this section, we use cohomology of finite posets to introduce a new set of invariants that give us information about the cohesion of cohomological cycles in a simplicial complex.
+This phenomenon is illustrated in Figure~\ref{Fig:EliminacionVertices}: eliminating the vertices separates the triangles on the left while leaving the ones on the right still connected.

-The dimensions of the simplices of a simplicial complex $X$ define a stratification of the points in the poset $P_X$, as shown in its Hasse diagram (Figure~\ref{Fig:HasseDiagram}A).
+The dimensions of the simplices of a simplicial complex $X$ define a stratification of the points in the face poset $P_X$, as shown in its Hasse diagram (Figure~\ref{Fig:HasseDiagram}a).
+This natural partitioning motivates the study of subposets formed by selecting only certain dimensional layers.